adobeio/adobeio-documentation/README.md

 end
 ```

-## Test Integration
+## <a name="Watch-It-Work">Watch The Solution Work</a>

+You can watch the solution work by testing your integration.
+To do this:

-Test your integration by registering your webhook with the Adobe I/O Console and performing a webhook health check.
+1. Register your webhook with the Adobe I/O Console

+2. Perform a webhook health check

 ### Register Webhook with the Adobe I/O Console
 Once you have your webhook ready, use the adobe.io console to register it: